ben-ogden/rllib-trading-arena/README.md

 ## 🔧 Configuration

-The demo supports various configuration options:
+The demo supports various configuration options.
+See [DEMO_GUIDE.md](DEMO_GUIDE.md) for detailed configuration examples and options.
-- Market parameters (volatility, liquidity, etc.)
-- Agent behavior parameters
-- Training hyperparameters
-- Distributed computing settings

 ## 🌐 Anyscale Cloud Deployment

-This demo is optimized for Anyscale Cloud with:
+This demo is optimized for Anyscale Cloud deployment.
+See [DEMO_GUIDE.md](DEMO_GUIDE.md) for detailed deployment instructions and cloud benefits.
-- Pre-configured cluster settings
-- Cloud storage integration
-- Automatic scaling
-- Cost optimization

 ## 📈 Results and Insights

-The demo showcases:
-- How different RL algorithms perform in financial markets
-- The benefits of multi-agent systems
-- Scalability advantages of distributed RL training
-- Real-world applicability of RLlib in finance
+The demo showcases RLlib's capabilities in financial markets.
+See [DEMO_GUIDE.md](DEMO_GUIDE.md) for detailed results analysis and performance insights.

 ## 🤝 Contributing